Iceland

 优势

-• Strong tourism industry
+• Strong high-end tourism industry (slightly below 10% of GDP)

 不足